PostgreSQL triggers in Rails

 1) pg_trgm extension.

-2) Table to store all this stuff
+CREATE EXTENSION IF NOT EXISTS pg_trgm;2) Table to store all this stuff

 CREATE TABLE IF NOT EXISTS product_names (